 The Company incurred legal, accounting, and other fees related to the Purchase Agreement of approximately \$374,000.
-Those costs were amortized and expensed as shares were sold under the Purchase Agreement, and as of December 31, 2021 there were no unamortized costs.
-During 2021, the Company sold, and Lincoln Park purchased, approximately 4.8 million shares under the Purchase Agreement for gross proceeds to the Company of approximately \$7.0 million and recognized offering expenses of approximately \$175,000.
-During 2020, the Company sold, and Lincoln Park purchased, approximately 7.2 million shares under the Purchase Agreement for gross proceeds to the Company of approximately \$8.0 million and recognized offering expenses of approximately \$236,000.
-As of December 31, 2021, the Company had sold and Lincoln Park had purchased a total of \$15.0 million of the Company's common stock under the Purchase Agreement, and no more shares of common stock may be sold by the Company to Lincoln Park under the Purchase Agreement.
+These costs are amortized and expensed as shares are sold under the Purchase Agreement.
+As of December 31, 2020, there was approximately \$175,000 of unamortized costs recorded as a prepaid in the Company's consolidated balance sheet.
+During 2020, the Company sold, and Lincoln Park purchased, 7,214,286 shares under the Purchase Agreement for gross proceeds to the Company of approximately \$8.0 million and recognized offering expenses of approximately \$236,000.